DJ Krmak

 Goran Žižak (born 30 August 1968), better known as DJ Krmak (Di-džej Krmak), is a Bosnian Croat turbo-folk musician.

 Biography

 Žižak began making music in childhood, when he started performing at the nearby motels.
-Upon completing his military service, he came back to music.
-He completed 3 colleges His songs are mostly related to current life topics.
+Upon completing his mandatory military service, he came back to music.
+He graduated from 3 colleges.
+His songs are mostly related to current life topics.